Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>So, in the morning, I continued reading the book **The Biggest Bluff: How I Learned to Pay Attention, Master Myself, and Win**, by *Maria Konnikova*.
 I'm four chapter down now.
 And I think it will take me *some time* to finish it!</sub>

 <sub>~Below are some excerpts I want to put here for myself.
-Those are my learnings from today!~ Actually there were lots of them, so, I posted them as a separate post [here]().</sub>
+Those are my learnings from today!~ Actually there were lots of them, so, I posted them as a separate post [here](https://priyankasaggu11929.github.io/writing/2020/07/04/book-notes.html).</sub>

+<sub>And finally, there is a big confusion in my head (apart from thousand others).
+From the last 2 weeks, I meditate but I do it just before I'm about to sleep.
+So, basically, the meditation only makes me asleep.</sub>

+<sub>Does that count as a meditation?</sub>

 ---